top of page

 In 1805, Niklas Herman Nordberg bought the property and built a new saw and mill as well as housing for millers and sawmasters.
 In 1819 the son Herman Julius took over and in 1823 Munkedal's Manor was built on the foundation of an old building.
 HJ Nordberg builds Munkedal's manufacturing plant in 1829.
 At first, forged nails were manufactured here, but a few years later the business expanded with the manufacture of bar iron.
 An office building was erected in 1836, which we call today the guest room wing.

-The building that today is used as an office by Munkedal Skog was initially a delivery point for milk and butter for the staff and later it was used as a garage.
+The building that is today a new conference room of 73 m² and is called Munken was initially a delivery point for milk and butter to the staff and was later used as a garage.

-In the 1860s, the profitability of running the iron industry in Munkedal declined and it became a difficult time for the town, but in 1871 Munkedal's paper mill started and in the 1880s as many as 200 people were employed.
-The mill created the foundation for today's society and is still today the most important industry in society.
+In the 1860s, the profitability of the iron industry in Munkedal declined, and it was a difficult time for the town.
+In 1871, the Munkedal paper mill was started, and in the 1880s as many as 200 people were employed.
+The mill created the foundation of today's society and is still the most important industry in Munkedal today.

 Over the years, the manor house has been used as a residence for the mill's directors and their families.
 In 1944, Shipowner Haakon Onstad took over Munkedal's paper mill and then moved in with his family.
 Heirs of Haakon Onstad today own Munkedal's Manor.
 In the late 1960s, the mill's then director Göran Langenskiöld moved in with his family.
 He is the last to use the Manor as a private residence.
 The mansion has also been used as a representation and banquet hall by Munkedals AB, but since the renovation in 2005, the mansion is run under the auspices of Munkedal forest, which runs hotel, conference and banquet hall operations.